spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

 Lightweight Directory Access Protocol (LDAP) is a standard way many organizations maintain user credentials and group memberships.
 Spinnaker uses the standard "*bind*" approach for user authentication.
 This is a fancy way of saying that Gate uses your username and password to login to the LDAP server, and if the connection is successful, you're considered authenticated.
+Note, that there is a fair bit of crossover with the authorization pieces on this.

 ### Notes
-*  Make sure you’re using Halyard greater than 1.6.0 as that adds the ability to set the manager user/password settings.
+*  Make sure you’re using Halyard greater than 1.20+ as that adds the ability to set the manager user/password settings.
-You can use a prior version, but you will need to use a gate-local.yml to define the properties vs. being able to use halyard.
+You can use a prior version, but you will need to use a gate-local.yml to define the manager properties vs. being able to use halyard.

+* IF the manager dn is NOT set, all searches will attempt to use the user currently logging in.
+You'll often see errors in the log files tied to "bind failures" and LDAP error codes.

+* Escaping of things like spaces is handled by the library.
+You do NOT need to use LDAP escape codes to handle spaces.

-* We highly suggest the use of SSL for the LDAP connection (over `ldaps`).
+* We highly suggest the use of SSL for the LDAP connection (`ldaps://...`).
 Otherwise, **user passwords are passed in clear text over the wire.**

 * Ports commonly used/referenced/how: